phoqe/TakeSafe/readme.md

 TakeSafe retrieves data from the [TakeSafe API](https://api.takesafe.app).
 If you want the source code for the API, contact me.

+## Sentry

+TakeSafe uses Sentry for crash reporting.
+The original organization has removed from Sentry but you can setup your own and change `fastlane/Fastfile`.

 ## License

 MIT